beginning of content

 If you or someone else is having urgent symptoms of schizoaffective disorder, such as exhibiting harmful behaviours or having thoughts of suicide, call triple zero (000) and ask for an ambulance.

-If you or someone you know has symptoms and they are worrisome, it’s important to see a doctor or mental health professional.
+If you or someone you know has worrying symptoms of a mental health problem, see a doctor or mental health professional.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.